Analysis and X-ray tomography: Outlook

 \section{Outlook}

 To conclude the course we review some directions of further study on the subject.
-The written descriptions are brief; they will be elaborated on and discussed in the lecture.
+The written descriptions are brief to avoid veering to far on a sidetrack; the interested reader is invited to consult the references or the instructor for further details.
 The statements will not be made fully precise; the purpose is to give a flavor of what is known, not all details.
 Some results have been weakened for technical convenience.
-Before looking further, let us summarize what the course briefly.
+But before looking further, let us summarize the course briefly.